bayesmendel/Fam3PRO_UI/README.md

 The `hereditarycancer@ds.dfci.harvard.edu` account is used to manager Google Analytics for the app.
 A guide for managing this is found on [this Basecamp resource page.](https://3.basecamp.com/3348350/buckets/710881/messages/5373522902#__recording_5377974815).

 The `./app/google-analytics.html` file of the repo is what provides the connection between the deployed app and Google Analytics.
-On the Google Analytics home page you can see the access statistics by navigating to the app named "panelpro-app".
+On the Google Analytics home page you can see the access statistics by navigating to the app named "Fam3PRO-app".

 ## App file structure